Another Night (song): Retrospective response

 Retrospectively, Bradley Torreano from AllMusic wrote that the song "is the biggest thing they have ever done; with its charming hooks, instantly recognizable keyboard part, and infectious rhythm, it might be one of the best dance songs to emerge out of the techno-pop explosion."
 Stopera and Galindo from BuzzFeed remarked that "this song is everything great about '90s dance songs combined into one song.
 So good."
-They ranked it number four in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
-David Balls from Digital Spy declared it as "some of the finest Eurodance of the 1990s."
+They ranked it number four in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+David Balls from Digital Spy named it "some of the finest Eurodance of the 1990s."
 Robbie Daw from Idolator described "Another Night" as a "marriage of memorable pop choruses sung by a charismatic female and gruff rhymes delivered by a tough-guy rapper, all laid over a thumping beat."
 In 2018, Stacker ranked it number-one in their list of "Best Pop Songs of the Last 25 Years", noting "Another Night" as "the #1 pop song of the modern era."
+In 2023, Billboard magazine ranked it number 484 in their list of "Best Pop Songs of All Time", saying, "'Another Night' is essentially the midpoint between two other still-sparkling ’90s radio mix show fixtures: The dancefloor propaganda of Snap!'s 'Rhythm Is a Dancer' and the romantic delirium of Amber's 'This Is Your Night'."
+Two years later, in March 2025, the magazine ranked the song number 89 in their list of "The 100 Best Dance Songs of All Time", naming it "a melody as deliriously sweet as the feelings of love and longing being expressed."